mvines/sys/README.md

 1. Solana Validators that need to track voting and transaction fee/rent rewards
 2. Solana Stakers that need to track staking rewards

-This program does not attempt to be a general propose crypto trading tracker.
+This program does not attempt to be a general purpose crypto trading tracker.
 It's assumed that once you sell your SOL for USD on an exchange of your choice, you'd switch to other existing solutions for further trading/transactions.

 ## Quick Start
 1. Install Rust from https://rustup.rs/